 Resembling a miniature snapdragon, toadflax is a great choice to bring color to the garden early in the season when you're most starved for it.
 In areas with cool summers, annual toadflax blooms from spring to fall.
 In warmer areas, the blooms fade come hot weather.
 Shear them back by about half.
 If the weather isn't too hot, they may rebloom in fall.

 Toadflax grows well in the ground, but also try it in containers, especially with pansies, bulbs, and other early-season stars.

 You've gotta love annual vinca -- it really delivers.
-It will tolerate a wide variety of conditions and still keep it up with almost unreal-looking, glossy green flowers and pretty pink, lavender, or red flowers that look like tiny parasols.
+It will tolerate a wide variety of conditions and still keep it up with almost unreal-looking, glossy green leaves and pretty pink, lavender, or red flowers that look like tiny parasols.